ran1812/UTGDiff/README.md

 change the --ckpt_path argument in predict_downstream_dist.py to your model, or you can download the model in the ./generation dir from google drive as your generation model.

-We have provide a generation result saved at ./generation/generation_results
+We have provide a generation result saved at ./generation/generation_results; We have provided the log for CHEBI datasets in google drive, under ./log

 To eval the sampling results, run: